Skip to Content

 Stunted growth

-Stunted or slow growth is also an indicator that your jade plant is not getting enough sunlight.
+Stunted or slow growth indicates that your jade plant is not getting enough sunlight.
 As a result, the plant lacks enough energy for healthy growth and development.
-Whenever there are signs that the stem of your jade plant is thin and the plant has very few leaves, consider changing the lighting conditions, such as moving the plant to a brightly-lit area.
+When there are signs that the stem of your jade plant is thin and has very few leaves, consider changing the lighting conditions, such as moving the plant to a brightly-lit area.

 What to do When Your Plant Has Limited Access to Sunlight